ealsedewilde/ledenadministratieCCNL/README.md

 ## Business Layer
 For me the business layer is not very special.
 It uses techniques that a backend Java developer is familiar with.
 But still it has points that were fun building:
-- Generating a Direct Debit file for the bank for he yearly membership fee; (partly reusing older code)
+- Generating a Direct Debit file for the bank for the yearly membership fee; (partly reusing older code)
 - Playing with Excel in a structured way; (partly reusing older code)
 - Matching payments in a bank statement with a specific member.
 With the more restrictive AVG privacy regulations it is harder than before because the address of the person that made the payment is no longer supplied.
 - Generating PDF-documents based on templates.

 ## Unit testing Java-FX
 Java-fx requires the launch of the toolset and a special FX-application thread to run its functionality.
 That can easily conflict with the way the maven-surefire-plugin uses forking for its tests.
-I have looked at TestFX , but I haven't used it.
 Initially I had serious performance problems running my Java-FX unit tests.
-Then I set the forkCount of the maven-sure-fire plugin to 1 and I load Java-FX only once for all my tests.
+Then I set the forkCount of the maven-sure-fire plugin to 1 and I load the Java-FX toolset only once for all my tests.
 My test run asynchronously in a `Platform.runLater(runnable)`.
 I use `Awaitility` so the thread of the maven-surefire-plugin will wait for the Java-FX runnable to finish.
 Well what can I say?
 It works and has a good performance.
+I have looked at TestFX , but I haven't used it because I think it doesn't add much to my unit tests.

 # What about Java modularity?
 The classpath of application consists of about 100 jars.
 Some are modules, some have a `Automatic-Module-Name` in their manifest and some are just pre JPMS jars.